Multivariate analysis of short time series in terms of ensembles of correlation matrices: Introduction

 We believe that in some sense eigenvalues do indicate very relevant aspects of dynamics and recently it was shown, that this is also true for the correlation matrices.
-Using Metropolis dynamics the larger eigenvalues of the correlation matrix of a 2-D Ising model at critical temperature, can display a power law, that can be directly derived from the power law of space correlations in this system \cite{Pr-14}; it was further shown that such a power law will survive if a sufficiently large random subset of time series is used.
+Using Metropolis dynamics the larger eigenvalues of the correlation matrix of a 2-D Ising model at critical temperature, display a power law, that can be directly derived from the power law of space correlations in this system \cite{Pr-14}; it was further shown that such a power law will survive if a sufficiently large random subset of time series is used.
 Yet long time series are essential to see this effect because the number of large eigenvalues rapidly becomes too small as the correlation matrix becomes more and more singular with shorter time series.
-The use of the power map originally introduced for noise reduction \cite{Gu-02, Sc-10} was suggested in \cite{Vi-13} as an appropriate tool to detect correlations if powers very near to identity are used, indeed in \cite{Pr-14} this can be explicitly seen.
-Yet while the power map does detect correlations efficiently, information as to the nature of the correlation at this point has not been given.

-The power map is not transparent due to the nonlinearity and therefore we propose a different path: we shall choose at random, subsets of time series that yield non-singular correlation matrices and treat these as an ensemble.
-The number of non-zero eigenvalues we have can now be increased dramatically as the combinatorial choices are very large.
-Keeping in mind that finally there is no more information available than there is in the original data matrix, we limit the actual number of selections from a single data matrix resulting from many short time series.

-We propose to use uncorrelated and correlated Wishart ensembles as solvable or approximatively solvable examples to exemplify our method and see the results, but the results can also be used as prior distribution to which experimental data can be compared to obtain clarification of the data.